bounswe/bounswe2023group7/practice-app/README.md

 ## Running the project
 1. You need a MongoDB instance.
 Please copy the MongoDB URI.
-2. Create a `.env` file in the `server`.
+2. Create a `.env` file in the `server` and `client` folders.
 It should contain the following fields:

     ```json
     PORT =